Vantiq/vantiq-extension-sources/README.md

 push those images to the developer's Docker Registry.
 In order to use these tasks, the developer must include the following configuration option in their `gradle.properties` file, along with some optional parameters:

 *   `dockerRegistry`: Required.
-The name of the registry to which the image should be pushed.
+The name of the registry to which the image should be pushed (i.e. `docker.io`, `quay.io`, etc.).
+*   `pathToRepo`: Required.
+The path to the docker repository.
+This is typically the `namespace` portion of registry URIs that follow the `registry/namespace/repo:tag` structure, but each registry can very.
+This value should begin and end with "/" (i.e. `pathToRepo=/vantiq/`).
 *   `dockerRegistryUsername`: Optional.
 The username used for authenticating with the given docker registry.
 *   `dockerRegistryPassword`: Optional.
 The password used for authenticating with the given docker registry.
 *   `imageTag`: Optional.
 The tag used when pushing the image.
 If not specified, the tag will default to "latest".
 *   `repositoryName`: Optional.
 The name of the repository in the registry to which the image should be pushed.
 If not specified, the default repository will be the connector's name (i.e. "jdbc-source", "jms-source", "objectrecognition-source", etc.).
-*   `useDockerHub`: Optional.
-A boolean flag that must be set to true if the docker registry is Docker Hub.
-This is necessary in order to properly authenticate with Docker Hub.
-If the repository in question is public, then this can be ignored.
 *   `connectorSpecificInclusions`: Optional.
 The path to a directory of files that need to be included in the image.
 These can then be referenced and used by the Dockerfile.